 The daily class schedule consists of two 145 minute classes.
 Regular classes are offered in Math, English, Social Studies, Business and Technology, Science, Health, as well as a limited selection of electives.
 Minimum assistance and resources are offered to our special education students.
 Students will also have the opportunity to earn extra credits by enrolling in a third period online credit-recovery class as part of their schedule.

-SDEA will relocate to a new state-of-the-art facility on Thomas Road starting the 2016-2017 school year and will accommodate up to 400 students.
+SDEA will relocate to a new state-of-the-art facility on 19th Avenue and Thomas Road starting the 2016-2017 school year and will accommodate up to 400 students.